nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * [FAQ](#faq)
 * [Command Summary](#command-summary)

+## Introduction

+Do you feel bombarded with 'things to do' continuously?
+Do you keep forgetting stuff to do?
+Fear not, for you now have RubyTask!
+A Getting Things Done (GTD) Tool created by TeamRuby, to help YOU get things done!
+Benefits of RubyTask: Command Line Interface, One-shot Approach, Internet-independent!

 ## Quick Start

 0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>